johanberntsson/PunyInform/README.md

 discuss plot, story, puzzles etc, and posts requests for beta-testers for your game.

+## Translations

+* [PunyInformFr](https://gitlab.com/auraes/punyinformfr) is a translation of
+  the PunyInform library to French, by auraes.

 ## Credits

 PunyInform was conceived and designed by Johan Berntsson and Fredrik